A cleaner, more strategic way to tell the compliance story.

 Identifying Functional Requirements

-Our CEO provided a Lucidchart breakdown outlining the shortcomings of the current dashboard’s storytelling, along with a few early concepts of his own, including hand-drawn sketches.
+An executive provided a diagrammatic breakdown outlining the shortcomings of the current dashboard’s storytelling, along with a few early concepts of their own, including hand-drawn sketches.
 We used this material as a foundation to define new functional requirements, carefully mapping them against the existing dashboard’s structure and terminology.
-This helped us identify gaps in clarity, overlap in metrics, and missed opportunities, such as the inability to click into data points to access drilldown reports.

 A Clearer View of Compliance

-One idea from that document stood out immediately: a widget for managing active frameworks.
+One idea from that documentation stood out immediately: a widget for managing active programs.
 The concept was simple but powerful.
-Users would see a list of frameworks they are actively audited or assessed against, with visual progress bars representing their compliance.
-Below that, a secondary list would show other frameworks available for tracking, with the ability to check a box to activate them and reorder their priority.
-This would let users tailor the dashboard to the frameworks most relevant to them while keeping the interface focused.
+Users would see a list of programs they were actively tracked against, with visual progress bars representing their overall status.
+Below that, a secondary list would show other programs available for tracking, with the ability to activate them and reorder their priority.

 Designing a Better Story

 Using our v2 design language as a foundation, I created an early version of the redesigned dashboard in Figma.
 The layout introduced modular drag-and-drop cards, dynamic speedometers, and a cleaner visual hierarchy aimed at simplifying the compliance story.
-Priority icons were used to indicate the importance of each framework, eliminating the need to separate them into two different lists.
+Priority icons were used to indicate the importance of each program, eliminating the need to separate them into two different lists.

 This was an early concept that would later be refined through user testing and internal critique.